oob360/EngrPIDSaturation/README.md

 Once you find a sound you like, feel free to toggle off the limiter in order to access the full gain range of the master level slider.

+A few rules of thumb to keep in mind while playing with the coefficients:
+* Start with Kd to zero and find values of Kp and Ki that you like.
+Ki is always quite stable at any value for any Kp and Kd.
+Kp is generally stable if Kd is zero.
+* Non-zero values of Kd make the plugin much more unstable.
+As Kd increases, Kp becomes less stable.

+If the plugin stops sounding, you've probably found an unstable combination of coefficients.
+Here's a list of things you can try to get the plugin sounding again in ranked order:
-The filter is finnicky since instabilities are a possibility.
-If the plugin stops sounding, I recommend first decreasing the master level knob to -60, then back up.
-Next, try lowering the level of whatever knob you were using to zero, then slowly increase it.
-If that doesn't work, press the "reset state" button.
-Also, if you are concerned about instabilities, I recommend moving the knobs slowly.
+1. I recommend first setting Kd to zero, and decreasing the master level knob to -60, then back up.
+2. Try lowering the level of whatever knob you were using to zero, then slowly increase it.
+3. Press the "reset state" button.
+4. Also, if you are concerned about instabilities, I recommend moving the knobs slowly.